salesforcecli/plugin-org/messages/resume_scratch.md

 # error.NoRecentJobId

 There are no recent job IDs (ScratchOrgInfo requests) in your cache.
 Maybe it completed or already resumed?

+# error.jobIdMismatch

+There are no recent job IDs (ScratchOrgInfo requests) in your cache that match %s.
+Maybe it completed?

 # success